*This post may contain affiliate links for which I earn commissions.*

 Final Thoughts

 This certainly gives us quite a few bird deterrent methods to try.
-I’m going to try one method at a time to see what works best.
+I’m going to try one method at a time to see what works best to solve my bird problem.
 It’s also a good idea to try different methods at different times so the birds don’t get used to any one of them.